 A fractured upper extremity (hand, wrist, arm, shoulder) can be very painful and require a lengthy recovery period.
 Surgery is sometimes necessary to properly treat breaks that are complicated, severe, or resistant to healing.
 Surgical treatments include fixating (keeping together) the broken parts of the bone using metal pins, screws, or plates.
-Patients with a fractured upper extremity may be unable to work because of their injury and its related complications.
-Patients who find themselves unable to work because of their fractured upper extremity may qualify for long term disability (LTD) benefits.
-The insurance company will review their claim to see if they qualify under the conditions of that plan.
+If you are unable to work because of a fractured upper extremity then you may qualify for long term disability (LTD) benefits if you meet the definition of disability as defined by your specific policy.

 In this article, we will discuss:

 - How to Apply for LTD benefits While You Recover

 Some bones heal quickly and others more slowly.
 The speed at which a bone heals depends on the size of the bone, the severity of the break, and the number of nutrients and blood supply around the bone.
 Other things that affect the body’s ability to heal a broken bone are age, general health, and nutrition.
 As a general rule, the larger the bone, the longer it takes to heal.

 Limitations from an upper extremity fracture will include:

 - Lifting; and

 Most jobs require some ability to do all of these things, but people that are in specific job fields like surgeons, dentists, and construction workers will find it impossible to work during their recovery period.
 In fact, they could be putting themselves or others at risk if they return to work too early.